-Re: House Bill No. 475
+Re: Senate Bill 1007

-Dear Speaker Bedke and President Pro Tempore Winder:
+Dear President Pro Tempore Winder and Speaker Moyle:

 We are attorneys at Stoel Rives in Boise, Idaho, and Georgetown University Law Center's Institute for Constitutional Advocacy and Protection (ICAP).
-Over the past several years, since bringing successful litigation in 2017 against private paramilitary organizations that participated in the Unite the Right rally in Charlottesville, Virginia, ICAP has developed an expertise in state anti-paramilitary laws, including their history and court decisions upholding them against constitutional challenge.
+Over the past several years, since bringing successful litigation1 in 2017 against private paramilitary organizations that participated in the Unite the Right rally in Charlottesville, Virginia, ICAP has developed an expertise in state antiparamilitary laws, including their history and court decisions upholding them against constitutional challenge.
 ICAP has partnered with attorneys at Stoel Rives and other large law firms across the country to educate and inform the public about these laws.
+We provided similar information to President Pro Tempore Winder and then-Speaker Scott Bedke (now Lieutenant Governor Bedke) during the 2022 legislative session.2

-We write to respond to comments made by Major Steven Stokes, general counsel to the Idaho Military Division, when proposing a bill to the House Transportation and Defense Committee on January 26, 2022.
-The bill, thereafter entered as House Bill No. 475, would repeal in its entirety an Idaho law that prohibits unauthorized paramilitary organizations that are not accountable to state or federal authorities.
-Specifically, the law that House Bill No. 475 would repeal provides:
+We write again during this 2023 legislative session to provide information about the constitutionality of the Idaho law that Senate Bill 1007 would repeal and to respond to the Statement of Purpose and comments reportedly made by the bill's sponsor, Senator Daniel Foreman, about Idaho's existing law.
+Senate Bill 1007 would repeal in its entirety an Idaho law that prohibits unauthorized paramilitary organizations that are not accountable to state or federal authorities.